LinuxForHealth/docs/docs/_sources/develop/build.rst.txt

     ./gradlew build

-in the top-level connect directory of the Linux for Health repo.
+in the top-level connect directory of the LinuxForHealth repo.